MLopezJ/nRF-Asset-Tracker-through-Coiote-flow/README.md

 3. Azure receives the data
 4. Data is transformed to [LwM2M equivalent](https://github.com/MLopezJ/asset-tracker-cloud-coiote-azure-converter-js)
 5. Result of step 4 is checked against [LwM2M types lib](https://github.com/NordicSemiconductor/lwm2m-types-js)
-6. If result of check is positive, the data is transformed to nRF Asset Tracker dialect.
+6. If result of check is positive, the data is transformed to nRF Asset Tracker dialect. (to be implemented)
 7. Result is send to web app.